A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

-We have presented AURA, a novel human-in-the-loop framework that transforms anomaly diagnosis for underwater robots into a collaborative, continually learning process.
+We have presented AURA, a novel human-in-the-loop framework that transforms anomaly diagnosis for underwater robots into a collaborative and adaptive process.
 The key contribution of this work is the \emph{Human-in-the-Loop Distillation} mechanism, which systematically feeds the outcomes of human-AI diagnostic sessions back into the system to refine its knowledge.
-By splitting responsibilities between a perception-focused agent and a reasoning-focused agent, our architecture ensures that powerful AI tools can be used safely under human supervision, establishing a new philosophy for resilient autonomy based on continuous learning.
-This paradigm of a continuously improving human-AI team represents a significant step towards achieving truly resilient autonomy in complex robotic operations.
-Our immediate future work will focus on transitioning from laboratory validation to field trials with industrial partners.
-This will involve deploying AURA in real-world operational scenarios with experienced AUV engineers, who are not part of the research team, to rigorously evaluate its performance and utility.
-Architecturally, we are exploring the introduction of a third agent, a dedicated \emph{Knowledge Curation Agent (Agent C)}.
-This agent would have a dual responsibility.
-First, as a retrieval specialist, it would manage the VDB, retrieving and synthesizing the most relevant historical cases for a new anomaly before passing this curated context to Agent A. Second, and crucially, it would act as a \emph{memory gatekeeper}.
-Before a new distilled lesson is stored, Agent C would assess its novelty and value, deciding whether to add it as a new, unique experience, use it to update an existing similar case, or discard it if it is redundant.
-This curation role would ensure the VDB stores only the most salient and generalizable knowledge, improving retrieval efficiency and preventing memory clutter over long-term operations.
-This would further modularize the system, allowing Agent A to specialize purely in signal interpretation while Agent C becomes an expert in knowledge management and case-based reasoning.
+By splitting responsibilities between a perception-focused agent and a reasoning-focused agent, our architecture ensures that powerful AI tools can be used safely under human supervision, establishing a resilient autonomy paradigm based on continuous learning.
+This represents a significant step toward achieving robust autonomy in complex robotic operations.